verovm/usenix-atc21/README.md

 # Scalability of Substate Replayer

-The following experiments provide results from Table 2-3 and Figure 6 in section "5.1 Scalability of Substate Replayer", which compares the time and the space required to replay transactions in 9M blocks using the Geth full node and the substate replayer.
+The following experiments provide results from Table 2-3 and Figure 6 in section "5.1 Scalability of Substate Replayer", which compares the time and the space required to replay the transactions in 9M blocks using the Geth full node and the substate replayer.

 ## Geth Full Node - Time and Space

-This experiment measures the time and the space to replay transactions with the Geth full node in Table 2-3.
+This experiment measures the time and the space to replay the transactions with the Geth full node in Table 2-3.
 To measure the single thread performance in the block processing, the `--cache.noprefetch` option is given.
 The block import time and the maximum Geth database size of each 1M blocks is saved in `.log` files.

 ```bash
 # build geth